Updated: Oct 10, 2022

 You are likely to find it more challenging to place your wrists into the degree of extension required for some poses.

-You are having to stretch more degrees meaning this might just not be comfortable at the moment, and can be a contributory factor to any pain.
+You are having to stretch more degrees meaning this might just not be comfortable at the moment, and can be a contributory factor to any pain or discomfort as you're pushing up against your end range of motion.

 A lot of the time, this is just how our bodies are built.
 There are things we can do to improve our active range of motion, and also make our practice more comfortable.